6 Jan 2017

 Performance of Hong Kong Toy Exports

-After dropping by 19% in 2013 and 18% in 2014, Hong Kong’s toys exports dropped further by 5% year-on-year in January-October 2015.
-Better performance was seen mainly in the Western markets.
-In January-October 2015, exports to the EU and the US registered year-on-year gains of 1% and 19%, respectively.
-However, Hong Kong’s exports to the Chinese mainland, Japan and ASEAN, which accounted for some 40% of the total, were lackluster during the period.
-Yet, Hong Kong’s export statistics may not fully record Hong Kong’s toys business as it mostly takes the form of offshore trade, with shipments bypassing Hong Kong.
+After a 7% drop in 2015, Hong Kong’s toys exports decreased further by 24% year-on-year in January-November 2016, with across-the-board declines observed in all major markets.
+In the first eleven months of 2016, exports to the US dropped 14% year-on-year, while those to the EU and Chinese mainland, the next two major markets, saw big year-on-year declines of 30% and 38% during the period.
+However, Hong Kong’s export statistics may not fully record Hong Kong’s toys business as it mostly takes the form of offshore trade, with shipments bypassing Hong Kong.

 Hong Kong exporters are known for producing high-quality toys.
 A large share of industry revenues are generated from contract manufacturing with overseas industry giants and licensed holders, such as Disney, Hasbro, Mattel and Warner Bros. in the US, Zapf in Germany, as well as Bandai and Takara Tomy in Japan.
 Production specifications and product designs are usually provided by these overseas buyers.
 This type of arrangement, in effect, minimises local manufacturers' risks relating to product designs, inventory taking and marketing.
 However, Hong Kong manufacturers have increasingly offered expertise in design, engineering, modeling, tooling, quality control and other technical know-how to its customers, and developed their own brands.
 Some well-known brands of Hong Kong companies include Manley, Playmates and Vtech.
 On the other hand, some manufacturers also export generic products as open items.
 Trading companies source a wide range of open items from different small manufacturers.